 • Specific fees

 Your move will be unique, so the quote should include charges for heavy items, narrow hallways and other details.
 Be aware of any fine print that discusses out of state moving services and extra fees.
 Ask questions as you look over the contract.
 Transparency is the key in this department.

 If the mover fails to disclose every detail on the contract, ask for them to be added.
 A reputable mover will have no problem with revising the estimate.
 Step away from the bargaining table if the mover hesitates to work with you.

-The best state to state movers tend to rapidly fill up their appointment books.
+The best moving companies tend to rapidly fill up their appointment books.
 Contact your favorite mover as soon as you know a transition is happening.
-Follow this list of 7 things to look for, and cross country moving can be a simple process with experts by your side.
+Follow this list of 7 things to look for in a moving company, and moving can be a simple process with experts by your side.

 More To Explore

 Hiring a professional moving company?
 Don’t overpay!
 Here we discuss if a moving company can move your guns.
 Get a FREE Quote today!